rsz_ip_forwarding_example111

 These paths can then spread traffic to a destination prefix across alternative links, called multipath routing or load balancing, resulting in more bandwidth available for traffic to that destination.

-In a layer three environment, links with the exact cost are considered for equal-cost multipathing and can load balance traffic across those links.
-You can, however, have unequal cost links ( links with different costs ) used for multipathing, but this needs to be supported in the forwarding routing protocol, e.g., EIGRP.
+In a layer three environment, links with the exact cost are considered for equal-cost multipathing, and traffic can be load-balanced across those links.
+You can, however, use unequal-cost links ( links with different costs ) for multipathing, but this needs to be supported in the forwarding routing protocol, e.g., EIGRP.

-However, the method used equal or unequal cost multipathing when multiple paths to a destination prefix; the router routing table lookup will return numerous next hops.
+However, the method used equal or unequal cost multipathing when multiple paths to a destination prefix were used; the router routing table lookup would return numerous next hops.
 We have the underlay and overlay concept for additional abstracts using the virtual overlay network.
-Commonly seen in the Layer-3 data center.
+They are commonly seen in the Layer-3 data center.

 IP Forwarding Example: TCP performance

 Generally, routers want to guarantee that packets belonging to a given TCP connection always travel the same path.
-Reordering the TCP packets would reduce TCP performance and increase CPU cycles if done in software.
+If done in software, reordering the TCP packets would reduce TCP performance and increase CPU cycles.
 For this reason, routers use a hash function of some TCP connection identifiers ( source and destination IP address ) to choose among the multiple next hops.
 A TCP connection is identified by a 5-tuple, which refers to a set of five values that comprise a TCP/IP connection.

 It includes a source IP address/port range, destination IP address/port number, and the protocol in use.
 A router can load on any of these.
 In addition, recent availing technologies let L2 load balance ( ECMP ), such as THRILL and Cisco FabricPath, allow you to build massive data center topologies with Layer 2 multipathing.
 These data centers often operate under a spine-leaf architecture.